polterguy/magic/backend/files/misc/common-startup-files/default.md

 * module - Mandatory name of module where file exists.
 * args - Optional key/value collection of arguments passed into file as it is executed.

+### Save Hyperlambda file

+If the user wants an API for an entity named for instance 'contact', then the correct way to save these files is by appending the HTTP verb as the filename.
+This is by convention in Magic and how to declare an HTTP API.
+Below is an example.

+* contact.get.hl - Read endpoints using HTTP GET verb ends with '.get.hl'
+* contact.post.hl - Create endpoints using HTTP POST verb ends with '.post.hl'
+* contact.put.hl - Update endpoints using HTTP PUT verb ends with '.put.hl'
+* contact.delete.hl - Delete endpoints using HTTP DELETE verb ends with '.delete.hl'
+* contact.patch.hl - Patch endpoints using HTTP PATCH verb ends with '.patch.hl'

 ### Execute SQL and return result

 Connect to the [database] database, and executes the specified [sql], and returns the result of the SQL as a list of records.
 Use this function if the user needs the result of an SQL query.